Chunlong101/SharePointTips/CopyList/README.md

 Copying existing list to another one.
 (We can easily use gpt or github copilot to change this script to meet your scenario)

 # Quick start
-Assuming I have a sharepoint list with multiple different columns:
+Assuming I have a sharepoint list with multiple columns and items:
 ![screencapture-5xxsz0-sharepoint-sites-Test-layouts-15-listedit-aspx-2023-11-12-00_58_08](https://github.com/Chunlong101/SharePointScripts/assets/9314578/9208bd71-9c01-4bdf-a527-7171b39bbb2e)
-And data:

 ![screencapture-5xxsz0-sharepoint-sites-Test-Lists-AllColumnsList-AllItems-aspx-2023-11-12-00_57_51](https://github.com/Chunlong101/SharePointScripts/assets/9314578/8974fd67-1187-45e0-8ba1-327a4a568006)

-After this script I will get another indentical list:
+What this script will do is - it will help generate another indentical list with the same data:
 ![screencapture-5xxsz0-sharepoint-sites-Test-Lists-AllColumns-Copy-AllItems-aspx-2023-11-12-01_04_02](https://github.com/Chunlong101/SharePointScripts/assets/9314578/3484d879-708c-440b-93fd-7631ecdecdc9)

 Currently this scirpt doens't support multi-values-column (single-value is ok), which means, if you have a people picker column that allow multiple values then this script will skip that column (data loss).

 # Use gpt to help you change the code to meet different enviorment (different columns)